 The tools you use to achieve a task is just as important as the outcome itself.
 In order for you to succeed with the technique of cleaning your windows, leaving no streaks and smudges, you’ll need the following:

 A cloth of this material won’t leave lint.
-This makes it capable to remove lint left other materials.
+This makes it capable to remove lint left by other materials.

 Wherever and whenever window cleaning is involved, a squeegee is there.
 It’s used to wash and wipe the windows.